Virtual-Universe/Virtual-Universe-Release/README.md

 ## Development Team

-The Virtual-Universe Development Team consists of members of the Second Galaxy Development Team and others interested in making a unique virtual world server capable of being the next generation of all virtual worlds.
+The Virtual-Universe Development Team consists of  Virtual Reality Department of Research & Devlopment, members of the Second Galaxy Development Team and others interested in making a unique virtual world server capable of being the next generation of all virtual worlds.
 Together we are ready to take the virtual worlds beyond to the virtual universe.

 ## Compiling Virtual-Universe